 If you're a fan of fried toasts or bakery food, we recommend you also consider our reviews of the best toasters.
 While if you can't imagine your breakfast without a cup of coffee, then you should certainly go find out what espresso and coffee machines are most popular with users this year.

 What Features to Compare

-There are many microwave oven reviews online but still the choice of this appliance is difficult.
+There are many microwave oven reviews online, but still, the choice of this appliance is difficult.
 Many customers get confused over the technical specification of every microwave and that is why we have made our comparison as simple yet informative as possible.
-We have picked 5 best microwave ovens and analysed them according to the most important features without going too deep into a tech stuff.
+We have picked 5 best microwave ovens and analysed them according to the most important features without going too deep into tech stuff.

 Capacity and Power

 First of all, you need to choose what capacity and power you need.
 The capacity is the inner volume of the microwave oven which means the cooking camera you put food in.
 It is important since the choice depends on how much food you are going to cook.
 If, for example, you need a microwave to heat up a couple of burgers, a plate of soup or a cup of milk - then you can choose a smaller appliance with the capacity of 18-20 litres.
 However, if you have many family members to cook for, you should choose a microwave oven with large capacity - over 23 litres.
 Also, if you need a microwave for your café, look for a high-capacity model.
 If you have such an appliance you can cook meat, vegetables, make soups, bake cakes and so on.
 And here is where we come to another important feature which is Power.
 The power heavily depends on the capacity of a microwave oven - the larger a cooking chamber is, the more power an oven must have.
 No need to say, the more powerful an appliance is, the faster you will be able to heat up and cook the food.
 Any modern microwave oven allows you to choose a power level.
 As usual, most home microwaves have the power between 800 and 1000 watts, which is optimal in terms of price to performance ratio.

 Auto Cook Options